calvare7/calvare7.github.io/_projects/dust_transport.md

 **Key Findings:**
 - Under neutral conditions, hill topography increases the probability of dust uplift by orders of magnitude relative to flat terrain.
 - Even under very weak convective conditions, the hill's effect on vertical transport becomes negligible — convection dominates.
-- In martian sand sheets, convective plumes are a more efficient mechanism for lofting coarse dust to high altitudes than shear induced by topographic features.
 - These results help explain why coarse dust particles are found at much greater distances from their sources than current models predict.

 <ul>